MCCTeam/MCCTeam.github.io/docs/guide/creating-bots.md

     // Here you can initialize variables, eg. Dictionaries. etc... public override void Initialize()
 	{
-		LogToConsole("An example Chat Bot has been initialised!");
+		LogToConsole("An example Chat Bot has been initialized!");
 	}

     // This is a function that will be run when we get a chat message from a server